 4. Only one, top nominee from each country will be awarded a EUR 500 prize.

-5. The results will be announced at the public Award Ceremony in August 24, 2017 in Riga, to which the top three nominees from each of the country will be invited to attend and their travel fare covered.
+5. The results will be announced at the public Award Ceremony on December 1st, to which the top three nominees from each of the country will be invited to attend and their travel fare covered.

 6. The Members of the Selection Committee include journalist Peter Greste and media professionals from all three Baltic Countries.